Luke Wright: County career

-Wright hit a century on debut for Sussex, and has won the Denis Compton medal on three separate occasions during his domestic career.
+Wright hit a century on debut for Sussex, and has won the Denis Compton medal on three occasions during his domestic career.

 On 26 June 2007 he smashed his maiden domestic Twenty20 Cup century, scoring 103 from only 45 balls, including 11 fours and six sixes before being bowled by Yasir Arafat in Sussex's 7 wicket win over Kent at Canterbury.
 Although Sussex were defeated in the semi-finals, Wright ended up as the highest run scorer of the competition.
 Wright had success in the longer one day formats, hitting 125 against Gloucestershire from 73 deliveries.

 In April 2008, Wright played for the Marylebone Cricket Club (MCC) at the opening match of the 2008 county season.
 Making 15 in the first innings while Sussex were bowled out for 171, he hit a quickfire 155* from 185 deliveries, with 21 fours and three sixes, during a rain-interrupted second innings.
 In May 2008 he was selected for the England Lions team to face the touring New Zealand side at the beginning of the latter's tour of England.
 With the Lions struggling, Wright hit 120 off 131 deliveries to bring them to 280 all out, giving rise to speculation about his place in the national team.